LinnaeusUniversity/EvoSuite/README.md

       </dependencies>
     </project>

-1.The dependencies section only declares what the code we are working with depends on.
+The dependencies section only declares what the code we are working with depends on.
 However, what we would like to do is to tell Maven that we would like to use EvoSuite as part of our build – so we need to declare a build dependency on EvoSuite, not a project dependency.
 Dependencies of the build are specified as plugins in the build section of the ```pom.xml```.
 Add the following snippet to the ```pom.xml``` as a child node of ```<project>```, for example beneath the ```</dependencies>``` section:

               <build>
                 <plugins>